Neither Nitish wants to become PM nor I want to become CM: Tejashwi

-Bihar Deputy Chief Minister Tejashwi Yadav on Monday asserted that he was happily working with Nitish Kumar as the chief minister.
+Bihar Deputy Chief Minister Tejashwi Yadav on Monday asserted that he was happy discharging his duties and not impatient to replace his boss Nitish Kumar, who was similarly focused on serving the state and not chasing Prime Ministerial ambitions.

-The RJD leader made the statement inside the assembly while replying to the debate on budgetary allocation for the road construction department, which is one of the portfolios he holds.
+The young RJD leader made the averment inside the state assembly, with Kumar seated by his side, in an apparent bid to quell speculations of a rift with the JD(U) boss on account of insolence of many leaders of his own party who seem anxious to see him in the highest seat of power in Bihar.

-"I would like to thank the chief minister for taking the decision," said Yadav, referring to Kumar's exit from NDA last year.
+Moreover, there have also been speculations that while entering into an alliance in August last year, a “deal” was struck whereby Nitish Kumar would give up his chair for his deputy who in turn would back him for the top job in national politics.

 Also Read — BJP cannot set definition of patriotism and treason: JD(U) president